ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Chaos Sorcerer

 0-1 WIZARD INDUCEMENT:
-CHA0S S0RCERER
+CHA0S SORCERER
 150,000 GOLD PIECES, AVAILABLE TO ANY
 TEAM WITH EITHER THE 'FAV0URED OF...'
-0R 'UNDERW0RLD CHALLENGE'
-SPECIAL RULES
+OR 'UNDERWORLD CHALLENGE' SPECIAL RULES
-*The Sorcerers of Chaos are potent spell-slingers* *who manipulate the raw stuff of magic to their will.*
+*The Sorcerers of Chaos are potent spell-slingers who manipulate the raw stuff of magic to their will.
-*There is little subtlety about their craft, and it can be*
+There is little subtlety about their craft, and it can be*
 ![](../media/death_zone/image145.jpg)*as devastating and destructive as it can be ficckle.
-Such* *masters of Dark Magic can be found in all the tribes of*
-*the north, and readily answer the call of their Dark Gods* *to accompany Chaotic teams in their adventures in Blood* *Bowl.
-What separates these Sorcerers from the mages*
-*of the south is that their power is instinctual, a gift given* *by their gods rather than an art carefully studied and* *managed.
+Such* *masters of Dark Magic can be found in all the tribes of the north, and readily answer the call of their Dark Gods* *to accompany Chaotic teams in their adventures in Blood* *Bowl.
+What separates these Sorcerers from the mages of the south is that their power is instinctual, a gift given by their gods rather than an art carefully studied and* *managed.
-This can lead to some unexpectedly amusing* *spell effects when things go wrong and, as a result, Chaos* *Sorcerers are ever popular with the fans who love nothing* *more than to see a player turned into something very*
+This can lead to some unexpectedly amusing* *spell effects when things go wrong and, as a result, Chaos* *Sorcerers are ever popular with the fans who love nothing* *more than to see a player turned into something very odd mid-game.*
-*odd mid-game.*

 Once per game, a Chaos Sorcerer may cast one of the following spells: